mozilla-services/autograph/signer/xpi/README.md

         -----END PRIVATE KEY-----
 ```

-The signer can also include optional config params for an RSA key cache
+The signer can also include optional config params for a recommendations file:
-and recommendations file:

 ``` yaml
 signers: